 - SAFARI FRIENDLY CLOTHES

-On your East African safari does not necessarily entail a head to toe khaki ensemble.
-Your clothes should have colors that blend in with your environment such as brown, khaki, olive green and other dull colors because the bright colors scare animals away, blue and black colors tend to attract mosquitoes and tsetse flies.
-In choosing fabric, go for that which is not easily stained, easy to hand wash and dry faster.
+On your East African safari does not necessarily entail ahead to toe khaki ensemble.
+Your clothes should have colors that blend in with your environments such as brown, khaki, olive green, and other dull colors because the bright colors scare animals away, blue and black colors tend to attract mosquitoes and tsetse flies.
+In choosing the fabric, go for that which is not easily stained, easy to hand wash and dry faster.
 For the ladies, a sports bra will be ideal because of the bumpiness of the rides.
-On a gorilla trekking or forest walk long sleeved shirts, gloves, long trousers and socks to protect against insect bites and a rain poncho will do.
+On a gorilla trekking or forest walk long-sleeved shirts, gloves, long trousers and socks to protect against insect bites and a rain poncho will do.
 Countries in East Africa are not entirely sunny or hot and the morning and evenings can get quite chilly.
-Wearing layers to remove or add as the weather changes is ideal.
+Wearing layers to remove or add as the weather changes are ideal.